On the monodromy manifold of $q$-Painlev\'e VI and its Riemann-Hilbert problem: Introduction

 \section{Introduction}

-Despite widespread knowledge of how a formulation of Riemann-Hilbert problems allow us to describe the solutions of the Painlev\'e equations, the corresponding description remains incomplete for discrete Painlev\'e equations.
-In this paper, we provide such a formulation for an important equation known as the $q$-difference sixth Painlev\'e equation and show that, under certain conditions, the RHP is solvable, the resulting monodromy mapping is bijective, and the monodromy manifold is an algebraic surface given by an explicit equation.
+Despite widespread knowledge of how a Riemann-Hilbert formulation allow us to describe the solutions of the Painlev\'e equations, the corresponding description remains incomplete for discrete Painlev\'e equations.
+In this paper, we provide such a formulation for an important equation known as the $q$-difference sixth Painlev\'e equation and show that (under certain conditions) the corresponding Riemann-Hilbert problem is solvable, the resulting monodromy mapping is bijective, and the monodromy manifold is an algebraic surface given by an explicit equation.